Stacey Slater: 2004–2010

 Prior to her arrival, Stacey had a troubled childhood, due to her mother Jean Slater (Gillian Wright) suffering from bipolar disorder, and the death of her father, Brian, when she was 11.
 Stacey struggled to cope with her mother's suicidal and erratic behaviour, resulting from her illness.
 For a long time, Stacey was Jean's sole carer, as her older brother, Sean Slater (Robert Kazinsky), had disappeared, unable to cope with Jean's condition.

-Stacey, age 15, follows her family to Walford in November 2004, to live with her great-uncle Charlie Slater (Derek Martin) and adoptive grandmother Mo Harris (Laila Morse), after being thrown out by her mother, Jean.
-She causes trouble through her promiscuous and immoral behaviour, which involves seducing her cousin Lynne Hobbs' (Elaine Lordan) husband Garry Hobbs (Ricky Groves).
+Stacey, age 15, follows her family to Walford in November 2004, to live with her great-uncle Charlie Slater (Derek Martin) and his mother-in-law Mo Harris (Laila Morse), who becomes a surrogate grandmother to Stacey, after being thrown out by her mother, Jean.
+She causes trouble through her promiscuous and immoral behaviour, which involves trying to seduce her cousin Lynne Hobbs' (Elaine Lordan) husband Garry Hobbs (Ricky Groves).
 Charlie, fed up with her behaviour, sends her back home to Jean.
-However, she later returns to the Slaters, eventually growing close to them.
+After Jean rejects her, she later returns to the Slaters, eventually growing close to them.

 In early 2005, Stacey befriends Ruby Allen (Louisa Lytton), the daughter of local gangster Johnny Allen (Billy Murray), and they later become best friends, despite falling out a few times and disapproval from Johnny.
 Stacey also becomes heavily involved in the murder of Den Watts (Leslie Grantham) when she gives her cousin Zoe Slater (Michelle Ryan) a false alibi for his murder, landing an innocent Sam Mitchell (Kim Medcalf) in prison.
 Sam's family and Den's adoptive daughter Sharon Watts (Letitia Dean) pressure her into telling the truth, and eventually Den's wife Chrissie Watts (Tracy-Ann Oberman) is arrested for the murder.
-In 2006, Stacey becomes involved in her cousin Little Mo Slater's (Kacey Ainsworth) love life when she spots a romantic connection between Little Mo's boyfriend Oliver Cousins (Tom Ellis) and resident Dawn Swann (Kara Tointon).
+In 2006, Stacey becomes involved in her cousin Little Mo Mitchell's (Kacey Ainsworth) love life when she spots a romantic connection between Little Mo's boyfriend Oliver Cousins (Tom Ellis) and resident Dawn Swann (Kara Tointon).
 She informs Little Mo of this, resulting in Little Mo and Oliver abruptly splitting up.